honest comparison

 Does Junocal host on-demand video?

 No. We don't host on-demand video.
 We recommend Vimeo or YouTube and a link from the booking page.
 This is a deliberate scope decision: on-demand video hosting at the quality our brick-and-mortar studio customers need is a separate, very expensive product to build, and Vimeo and YouTube do it well at low cost.
 Vimeo Plus is around $7 a month for unlimited videos with playback analytics; YouTube is free with monetisation options.
-Both integrate via a link from the Junocal booking page or storefront.
-For online-yoga-first businesses where video is core, OfferingTree's native hosting may be the better fit.
+Both connect via a link from the Junocal booking page or storefront.
+For online-yoga-first businesses where video is core, OfferingTree's built-in hosting may be the better fit.

 What if I run both in-person classes and online sessions?

-Is Junocal Starter at $39 worth it over OfferingTree at $45?
+Is Junocal Starter at $15 worth it over OfferingTree at $35?

 Does OfferingTree have pick-a-spot?